Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Test of dimensional reduction

-In the presence of coarse-graining, we observe that the classification accuracy reaches $0.5$ around $\tau=v=2$, as shown in panel (a).
-This indicates that the neural network is unable to distinguish between snapshots of the 3D DRFXYM and space-time trajectories of the 2D XY model.
-Such a result supports the predictions made by the dimensional reduction conjecture.
-Note that the value of the loss function peaks around $\tau=v$ [see panel (c)], which serves as additional evidence of the neural network's inability to discern the differences between the two types of data.
-Although the classification accuracy improves with increasing the system size $L$, it remains at $0.5$ around $\tau=v$.
-A notable observation is that when the neural network is trained with uncoarse-grained raw configurations, it successfully differentiates between snapshots of the 3D DRFXYM and space-time trajectories of the 2D XY model, even around $\tau=v$.
-This finding implies that the dimensional reduction is valid only for the {\it large-scale} structure of driven disordered systems.
+In Fig.~\ref{fig_DR_CNN}, the classification accuracy and loss function values for the CNN are plotted as functions of the timescale parameter $\tau$ for the 2D XY model.
+The estimation of accuracy and loss involves repeating five sets of 5-fold cross-validation, each with different random number seeds.
+The average and standard deviation of both accuracy and loss are calculated, with the latter being indicated by error bars in Fig.~\ref{fig_DR_CNN}.
+Panels (a) and (d) display the accuracy and loss for varying sample numbers with a system size $L=24$ and a coarse-graining scale $\sigma=1$.
+Notably, the classification accuracy reaches $0.5$ around $\tau=v=2$, suggesting that the neural network is unable to distinguish between snapshots of the 3D DRFXYM and space-time trajectories of the 2D XY model.
+Note that the value of the loss function peaks around $\tau=v$ [see panel (d)], which serves as additional evidence of the neural network's inability to discern the differences between the two types of data.
+While the dip in accuracy sharpens with increasing the sample number $N$, its depth does not change.
+This suggests that the two types of data remain indistinguishable at $\tau=v$, even as $N \to \infty$.

+Figures \ref{fig_DR_CNN}(b) and (e) show the accuracy and loss for varying system sizes with a sample number $N=5000$ and a coarse-graining scale $\sigma=1$.
+As the system size $L$ increases, the accuracy profile converges towards a characteristic curve around $\tau=v$, with a minimum at $\tau=v$ reaching an accuracy of $0.5$.
+It is observed that for larger system sizes (e.g., $L=48$), the accuracy diminishes at both small and large values of $\tau$.
+This reduction in accuracy is attributed to networks are trapped in local minima within the parameter space during the training phase, which are associated with higher loss values (see Fig.~\ref{fig_appendix_train_loss} in Appendix \ref{sec:reproducibility}).
+This explains the pronounced fluctuations in accuracy observed at the extremities of the $\tau$ range.
+Additionally, the likelihood of training failures escalates with increasing system size $L$.

+Finally, Figs.~\ref{fig_DR_CNN}(c) and (f) show the accuracy and loss for varying coarse-graining scales with a system size $L=24$ and a sample number $N=5000$.
+A notable observation is that when the neural network is trained on configurations with a low coarse-graining scale, $\sigma=0.5$, it successfully distinguishes between snapshots of the 3D DRFXYM and space-time trajectories of the 2D XY model, even near $\tau=v$.
+As $\sigma$ increases, the accuracy decreases towards $0.5$ around $\tau=v$.
+This trend suggests that the dimensional reduction may not be applicable for small-scale fluctuations in the system's configurations.